Generic name: nivolumab [ nye-VOL-ue-mab ]

 squamous cell cancer of the esophagus or head and neck;

-Nivolumab is often given when the cancer has spread to other parts of the body, or cannot be surgically removed, or has come back after prior treatment.
+Nivolumab is often given when the cancer has spread to other parts of the body (metastatic), or cannot be surgically removed, or has come back after prior treatment.

 Nivolumab can cause side effects in many different parts of your body.
 Some side effects may need to be treated with other medicine, and your cancer treatments may be delayed.

-Call your doctor at once if you have: chest pain, cough, shortness of breath, vision changes, severe muscle pain or weakness, diarrhea and severe stomach pain, blood in your stools, little or no urinating, swelling, bruising or bleeding, dark urine, yellowing of the skin or eyes, confusion, hallucinations, a seizure, skin blistering, sores in your mouth, nose, rectum, or genitals, or a hormonal disorder (frequent headaches, feeling light-headed, increased thirst or urination, a deeper voice, feeling cold, weight gain or loss).
+Call your doctor at once if you have: a cough, shortness of breath, vision changes, muscle pain or weakness, stomach pain, diarrhea, blood in your stools, little or no urinating, bruising or bleeding, dark urine, yellowing of your skin or eyes, frequent headaches, dizziness, confusion, increased thirst or urination, skin problems, numbness or tingling, feeling cold, or weight gain or loss.

 A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 Nivolumab can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 Eye problems have happened with nivolumab.
 Some types of eye problems may need to be treated right away to lower the chance of long-lasting eyesight loss.
 Call your doctor right away if you have any changes in eyesight, eye pain, or very bad eye irritation.